Kabale University: Location

 The main campus of KAB is located on Kikungiri Hill, in Kabale Municipality, on 52 ha of land donated by the Kabale District Administration.
 This location is 1 km off the Kabale-Katuna/Gatuna Road, approximately 409 km, by road, southwest of Kampala, Uganda's capital and largest city.
 The coordinates of KAB are 1°16'20.0"S, 29°59'18.0"E (Latitude:-1.272215; Longitude:29.988321).

 History

-According to Education News Uganda, Kabale University (KAB) was established as a private institution in 2001 by stakeholders in the Kigezi sub-region.
+Kabale University (KAB) was established as a private institution in 2002 by stakeholders in the Kigezi sub-region.
 The major objective of KAB is to contribute to the socioeconomic development of Kigezi, Uganda, East Africa, Eastern Africa, and Africa through accessible training, research, and decentralized service delivery, using participatory and inclusive approaches and methodologies.
 KAB received accreditation from the Uganda National Council for Higher Education in 2005.

-As of 2012, Kabale University wqs a Public University, fully owned and governed by the Government of the republic of Uganda.
-The genesis of this goes back to January 2015, after lobbying from stakeholders, the government of Uganda indicated its willingness to take over the private university, provided certain conditions were met.
-In June 2015, the government formally took over the university.
+As of 2015, Kabale University became a Public University, fully owned and governed by the Government of the republic of Uganda, the government of Uganda took over the private university, making it the first private University to be converted to public in the history of Uganda.